RPMTW/era-connect/README.md

 - Appropriate [Rust targets](https://rust-lang.github.io/rustup/cross-compilation.html) for cross-compiling to your device

 ## 🎓 LICENSE
 The source code of this application is released under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 For more details, please refer to the [LICENSE](LICENSE) file.

+The fonts used in this project are licensed under the [SIL Open Font License (version 1.1)](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+Please refer to the [license file](app/assets/fonts/SIL_Open_Font_License_1.1.txt) for the complete terms and conditions.

 ---
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.